 Let’s say your blood levels of prescription medication fit the range of levels for therapeutic use.
 You may then have a defense on that basis against impairment.
 But even if the prosecutor agrees that there is doubt as to impairment, you may still be responsible for property damage, or restitution.

-If there is a defense against a charge of drunk driving based on prescription of medication, it will be up to the defendant to provide credible evidence of prescription.
+If there is a defense against a charge of drunk driving based on a prescription of medication, it will be up to the defendant to provide credible evidence of prescription.

 But I just had two drinks.